motheblackcat/lk/README.md

 You can test the current build in the releases.

-Latest additions v1.0.1:
+Latest additions v0.0.2:

-- Character state is kept between scenes (life, sWeapon) (Alpha)
+- Character's life is kept between scenes

 Upcoming Features / Improvements:

 - Use Tilemaps
 - Overhaul controls with new input system
 - Rain impact on ground
-- Fancier Start Menu (animated cursor, option choices, selection action)
+- Fancier Start Menu (animated cursor, option choices and select action)
 - Inventory / Info Menu
 - Reintroduce jump attack animation
 - Add animations for Sweapons on impact